Martekode/iterativeGame/README.md

 the second card allows you to start a loop that gives cards per second per upgrade

 ### better packs
-(still to add)
-third card allows you to get better packs and therefor modifying the amount of cards you get
+third card allows you to get a better pack and therefor modifying the amount of cards you get

 ### grading and selling to japanese buyer
-(if i have time to add)
-you can trade in your cards for fame score
+you can trade in your cards for fame score it halves your code but that's the price of fame. acts like a prestige. it tranforms text into 3 different prestige colors. gold - red - blue.
-(use of it needs to be added)